klwielgosz/B550_Semproj/Readme.md

 2) Steps for running analysis manually:

-	2a) Within project directory, run:
+	2a) Within project directory, install required R packages by running:

 ``` bash
 bash make install
 ```
-	- This installs required R packages

 	2b) After packages are installed, you can create the charts and run the report by running: